Check out this guide about everything you need to know about the Man-in-The-Middle attacks.

 A detailed guide to Man-in-The-Middle attacks

 You might have heard the term ‘Man-in-The-Middle attack’ before, in relation to news reports about cyber crime or perhaps in updates and alerts from whatever antivirus you use.
 You could be forgiven for thinking that this name referred to just one kind of attack, but in actual fact, MiTM cyber crime covers a range of threats.
-From “evil twin” WiFi networks to email interceptions, tracking cookie spoofs and a range of other malicious activities, there are a variety of ways in which someone could get between you and your internet activities uninvited and without your knowledge.
+From “evil twin” WiFi networks or a gsm skimmer to email interceptions, tracking cookie spoofs, and a range of other malicious activities, there are a variety of ways in which someone could get between you and your internet activities uninvited and without your knowledge.
 The end results are just as varied, but identity and monetary theft are common aims.

 If you’d like to know more about how exactly a so-called “man in the middle” might intercept and tamper with your online activities, here are some methods to be aware of.